gwonhong/ShutdownOnLan/README.md

 ## Files

 - `src/server.c`: The C source code of the server.
 - `scripts/run_silently.bat`: The batch script to run the executable silently.
+This script assumes the executable located at `../bin/`.
+You can modify it on your own.

 ## Usage

-1. **Download the executable:**
+1. **Download the bundle:**

-   Download the latest version of the executable from the [Releases](https://github.com/gwonhong/shutdown-on-3-wol/releases) tab.
+   Download the latest version of the bundle (ZIP file) from the [Releases](https://github.com/gwonhong/shutdown-on-3-wol/releases) tab.

+2. **Extract the bundle:**

+   Extract the ZIP file.
+It contains `server.exe` and `run_silently.bat`.
+Make sure they are in the same folder.
+If you need to separate them, you need to edit the `run_silently.bat` to indicate the `server.exe` properly.

-2. **Register the script with Windows Task Scheduler to run on startup:**
+3. **Register the script with Windows Task Scheduler to run on startup:**

    - Open Task Scheduler and create a new task.
-   - In the "General" tab, provide a name for the task and check "Run with highest privileges."
+   - **In the "General" tab, provide a name for the task and check "Run with the highest privileges."** This server needs administrative privileges.
    - In the "Triggers" tab, create a new trigger and set it to begin the task "At startup."
    - In the "Actions" tab, create a new action to start a program and browse to select `run_silently.bat` in the `scripts` directory.
    - In the "Conditions" tab, uncheck "Start the task only if the computer is on AC power" if you want it to run on battery as well.
    - In the "Settings" tab, ensure "Allow task to be run on demand" is checked.

-3. **Ensure the task runs with administrative privileges:**

-   - Right-click on the task in Task Scheduler and select "Properties."
-   - Under the "General" tab, ensure "Run with highest privileges" is checked.

 4. **Send magic packets to trigger shutdown:**

-   - Use any tool that can send a magic packet to your PC's MAC address on port 9.
+   - Use any tool that can send a magic packet to your PC's MAC address on **port 9**.
-   - Send the magic packet three times in a row within a 3-second interval to shut down your PC.
+   - Send the magic packet **three times in a row within a 3-second interval** to shut down your PC.

 ## My Use Case